carriejv/libxivdat/README.md

 ## DATFile

-`DATFile` provides a common, general-purpose for working with binary DAT files. `DATFile` acts similarly to Rust's std lib `File`, but automatically handles masking read/write streams and updating header values as necessary.
+`DATFile` provides a common, general-purpose method of working with binary DAT files. `DATFile` emulates Rust's std lib `File` but reads and writes only from the data content section of the DAT file, manages header records, and automatically applies masks as needed.

 ### Examples